 If you need a letter confirming Stony Brook's instructional mode for Spring 2023 for a visa appointment and/or for your entry to the U.S. please use the letter linked below from our Interim Vice Provost for Global Affairs.I am transferring from another US institution, do I need to enroll in an in-person or hybrid course?

-F-1 students engaged in full-time study on March 9, 2020 who are transferring from another SEVP-certified U.S. school to SBU for Spring 2023 can maintain their F-1 status as long as they are enrolled full-time.
+F-1 students who were engaged in full-time study on March 9, 2020 who are transferring from another SEVP-certified U.S. school to SBU for Spring 2023 can maintain their F-1 status as long as they are enrolled full-time.
 This can include all online courses, or a combination of online, in-person and hybrid courses.
-There is no in-person course requirement for active F-1 students.

 F-1 students, including those currently on OPT, transferring from another SEVP-certified U.S. college or university to SBU who were not enrolled on March 9, 2020, must enroll full-time AND in at least one 3-credit in-person or hybrid course for the Spring 2023 semester.Can I still travel to the US if all my classes will be online?